Interactive Probability Calculator

 Reach

-✓ Worth it when you would fail anyway
+✓ Opportunity to succeed when you would otherwise fail

 ⚠️ DROP System v2 Probability Updates